jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

 Thanks to Eric, a friend of PCjs, we finally have a copy of the Fantasy Land program, along with an assortment of other [EGA utilities](#directory-of-ibm-ega-utilities) that he kindly included.

+### Configuration Details

 Now that we've had an opportunity to examine the program, three things became apparent:

-1. The program's name was spelled "Fantasy Land"
+1. The program's correct name is "Fantasy Land"
-2. The program was designed for a Color Display (it used 8x8 fonts)
+2. The program was designed for the original IBM Color Display (Model 5153)
-3. The program required an EGA with a full 256K of RAM
+3. The program requires an EGA with a full 256K of RAM

 EGA users with an Enhanced Color Display (Model 5154) would normally have their EGA's switches set to "Enhanced Color Mode", which uses high resolution (8x14) fonts: